HurricaneJames/react-tinymce-input/README.md

 ## ChangeLog

+  - 1.0.2 mitigate textarea blink

+      - Update to initialize tinymce immediately if already defined (no more 100ms delay).
+      - Pseudo-hide the textarea.
+The TinyMCE editor will appear to "pop-in", but the textarea will not be visible before

-1.0.1   Add onSetupEditor prop to allow editor configuration 1.0.0   Initial Release
+  - 1.0.1   Add onSetupEditor prop to allow editor configuration

+  - 1.0.0   Initial Release